-From the very beginning volunteers have played an instrumental role in the Cynon Valley Museum.
+From the very beginning, volunteers have played an instrumental role in the Cynon Valley Museum.
 From campaigning to reopen to embedding the museum in our community, volunteers have been essential, and we would like to say thank you to every single volunteer.

 Saved and Run by Volunteers

 The Museum was saved and reopened by volunteers.
 With the museum closed our community came together, people volunteered to campaign and from this emerged the first board of trustees which established the Cynon Valley Museum Trust.
 The journey to reopening the museum in September 2016 was well on its way.
-Without these initial volunteers who came to the museum’s aid at its lowest point we might not have the museum we have today.
+Without these initial volunteers who came to the museum’s aid at its lowest point, we might not have the museum we have today.

 Welcomed by Volunteers

-From the reopening of the museum to the present day, volunteering has been important part of who we are.
-If you have visited the museum you will have seen some of volunteers behind the front desk, offering warm welcomes, and helping you get to where you are going.
+From the reopening of the museum to the present day, volunteering has been an important part of who we are.
+If you have visited the museum you will have seen some of the volunteers behind the front desk, offering warm welcomes, and helping you get to where you are going.
 Our volunteers on the front desk are invaluable.
 They also help us raise money for the museum through taking donations, selling museum lottery tickets and operating the museum’s shop.
 The simple truth is the museum would not be the same without our volunteers on the front desk.
 We would be open much less and our museum would be quiet.

 Preserved by Volunteers